pujidjayanto/pujidjayanto/README.md

 My name is Dedy Puji Jayanto.
 You can call me `DP`, stands for Dedy Puji.
 I am software developer since late 2017.
 I am from Indonesia.

+## Current 🌊
+- I am working remotely (Already 4 years, wow i do not even realize that! time flies so fast)
+- My current position is actually Associate Senior Software Engineer.
+So it is a beginner of senior position hehehe.
+- I am reading `HTTP: The Definitive Guide` book by David Gourley, and Brian Totty.
+- I sometimes do [codewars](https://www.codewars.com/users/pujidjayanto) when there is no on going project

 ## Expertise 🔬
 My expertise primiraly lies in web backend development.
 I also did frontend development sometimes, and occasionally manage the infrastructure side related to the project I am currently working on.
 My field of expertise is payment gateway system, financial system, and i begin to learn blockchain system.